-- Sunlight: A kiss of sunlight might be helpful.
+- Sunlight: A kiss of sunlight may be helpful.

-- Tea tree oil: Antibacterial properties of Tea tree oil can be helpful for treating dandruff.
-(Caution: Tea tree oil can have allergic reactions in some people, so use caution.)
+- Tea tree oil: Antibacterial homes of Tea tree oil can be helpful for treating dandruff.
+(Caution: Tea tree oil can include allergic reactions in a few people, so be careful.)

-- Lemon: Lemon’s acidity helps balance the pH level of your scalp, which helps keeps dandruff at bay.
+- Lemon: Lemon’s acidity helps balance the pH degree of your scalp, which assists keeps dandruff away.

-- Green Tea: A special formulation available in Green Tea is believed to penetrate the skin’s waterproof barrier that will combat-excessive cell growth, oxidative stress, and inflammation
+- Green Tea: A particular formulation available in GREEN TEA EXTRACT is believed to penetrate the skin’s waterproof barrier that may combat-unnecessary cell growth, oxidative stress, and inflammation.